Posted by media on September 14, 2017 at 9:00 AM

-This claim is based on the evidence that misplacing a file can force us to re-do hours or even days of work.
-In fact, there is literature that supports this statement from a quantitative viewpoint: according to the widely cited whitepaper - The High Cost of Not Finding Information - by IDC, a global provider of market intelligence for the IT sector - a company with 1,000 workers loses almost 45,500 euros per month and 2.4 million per year just for not being able to find and retrieve already existing information.
+Properly storing files has been a priority for companies, ever since the dawn of computing.
+According to the widely cited whitepaper - The High Cost of Not Finding Information - by IDC, a global provider of market intelligence for the IT sector - a company with 1,000 workers loses almost 45,500 euros per month just for not being able to find and retrieve already existing information.

 This post is also available in Spanish.